hussamaa/dsverifier/README.md

 ## Configuration

-First, before using DSVerifier, it is necessary to configure an environment variable called DSVERIFIER_HOME.
-So, add to the .bashrc file on your computer the following:
+(1) Before using DSVerifier, we need to configure an environment variable called DSVERIFIER_HOME.
+You should add it to your .bashrc file as follows:

      export DSVERIFIER_HOME='path to dsverifier folder'

-Save it, and then use the following command:
+After that, you should save it and use the following command:

      $ source .bashrc

-Second, you have to download the desired version of CBMC, or ESBMC executable for DSVerifier.
-This package contain CBMC v5.2 and ESBMC v2.1.0
+(2) You should download the (desired) version of CBMC or ESBMC executables for DSVerifier.
+This package contains CBMC v5.2 and ESBMC v2.1.0.
+Please, add them to your .bashrc file as follows:

-Please, copy it to: $DSVERIFIER_HOME/model-checker
+    export DSVERIFIER_HOME=$DSVERIFIER_HOME/model-checker

-The recommended versions for DSVerifier v2.0 are:
+CBMC and ESBMC recommended versions for DSVerifier v2.0 are:

 * ESBMC v2.1.0: http://esbmc.org/binaries/esbmc-v2.1.0-linux-static-64.tgz
 * CBMC v5.2: http://www.cprover.org/cbmc/download/cbmc-5-2-linux-64.tgz

+(3) You need to install the Eigen library (e.g., eigen3, eigen3-static,
+and eigen3-devel depending on your distribution).

+(4) Make sure that you have installed GCC version 4.9 (or higher).

 ## Command line mode